Jacob-Ham/jacobhio/docs/Active Directory/2. Initial Compromise/Pre-Windows 2000 Computers.md

 pre2k unauth -d <DOMAIN> -dc-ip <dcip> -inputfile <listofcomputers>
 ```

+!!! alert "Note"
-!!! alert "You can pass `-n` to check blank passwords as well"
+	You can pass `-n` to check blank passwords as well

 !!! alert "Manual mode"
 	Without using the tool, you can check by identifying `pwdlastset: 12/31/1600 7:00:00PM`

+!!! alert "Note"
-!!! alert "The only error that indicates an auth failure is `KDC_ERR_PREAUTH_FAILED` other errors do not mean you can't authenticate"
+	The only error that indicates an auth failure is `KDC_ERR_PREAUTH_FAILED` other errors do not mean you can't authenticate

 **Validate**
 ```bash